ThatsMassy/Lab_fis_Open/README.md

 sudo bash Cleanup.sh

 ## Running inside docker
-If you plan to run this script under a docker container you need to install docker-compose and, when prompted, say "y" to enable XORG connections
+If you plan to run this script under a docker container you need to install docker-compose and, when prompted, type "y" to enable XORG connections

 Then just run docker.compose up